 Rio has just turned 1 years old (HOW DID THIS HAPPEN?!), and one of the things I get so many messages about from fellow mum’s or new mum’s-to-be – is a list of all my top baby buys from the very beginning up until they’re around 6 months.
 There are so many things people recommend, so many different products and gadgets you get told to buy or that you just have to have.
 Granted, there were a lot of things that proved to be useful to me, but also a lot of stuff which I didn’t really get using!
 Being a parent is already costly enough (especially in the beginning when you just consume like mad, without really knowing what you’ll end up using), so I thought I would pull together my personal must-have essentials the first 6 months.
-I know this list might seem a bit overwhelming at first, but please know that you don’t have to have to own all of these things – this is just what I personally found very useful.
+I know this list might seem a bit overwhelming at first, but please know that you don’t have to own all of these things – this is just what I personally found very useful.
 So take from it what you want, and leave me a comment below if you have any questions!

 This is something you should probably get in place a good few months before the baby arrives, as you never know, your baby might be early – and shopping for a pram (which is such an important and big decision) is not something you want to do while you’re stressed out!
 After a lot of back and forth (it was between a Bugaboo or an iCandy) – we finally opted for the Bugaboo Cameleon, and could not have been happier with our decision!
 It’s the perfect size (ideal for both city and park life).
 It has great suspension, it’s so comfortable to push (and for Rio to lie in), and looks super chic (we opted for the grey and black combination).
 It’s all personal choice though, and my biggest advice to you, is to test, test, test before you buy!
 Don’t rush into anything (as it’s such a big investment), and really think about where, and how you want to use your pram.
 I knew I wanted a pram which was easy and quick to navigate on the pavements, as well as a pram which was sturdy enough to take the bumps and terrain of the park.